UsabilityDynamics/node-rabbit-service/readme.md

 ```

 ## Constructor Methods
-Typically the RabbitMQ Client will be started using the `startService()` method, which is nothing more but a shortcut
+Typically the RabbitMQ Service will be started using the `startService()` method, which is nothing more but a shortcut
 to the instantiator.
 After instantiation the prototypal methods can be used within the constructor's callback to
 interact with the created service such as creating Jobs and Workers or defining Exchanges and Queues.

 However, Service creation can be bypassed protoypal methods may be accessed directly.

- - startService( [conf], [cb] ): Creates a new instance of RabbitMQ Client using default configuration from package.json
+ - startService( [conf], [cb] ): Creates a new instance of RabbitMQ Service using default configuration from package.json
  - createClient( conf, cb ): Creates a new Connection.
 This is done automatically when service is started.
  - createConsumer( conf, [cb] ):
  - createProducer( conf, [cb] ):